Welcome to my writing portfolio!

 Jai Uttal: The Journey from Disillusionment to Devotion

 I interview celebrated Kirtan devotee and Grammy-nominated performer Jai Uttal Jai shares about addiction, his search for meaning in India and how he found devotion through his Guru.
 Spirituality and kirtan saved Jai and this is the message he continues to spread through song, mantra and chanting.

 The Dream: Jai Uttal and his Guru meet at the Train Station

 The Surgeon and the Yogi: 25 years later

 In 2011, I wrote a story about my life and my journey from near death to thriving.
 My story made the cover of LA YOGA Magazine.
 I talk about my reunion with the man who saved my life, Dr. Richard Carmona, former ER Surgeon who later became the Surgeon General of the United States.
-Twenty five years after he saved my life, I fly back to Tucson and thank Dr. Carmona at Canyon Ranch Institute.
+Twenty five years after he saved my life, I fly back to Tucson to thank Dr. Carmona, who now presides at Canyon Ranch Institute.

 Mantra as Medicine: A Conversation with White Sun's Gurujas

 I interviewed the incredibly radiant Gurujas in Venice Beach, just before White Sun II won the 2017 Grammy for Best New Age Album.

 Funny thing... prior to meeting Gurujas, I spent years <and I mean YEARS> trying to love kirtan.
 I'm a yoga teacher.
 I should love kirtan and chanting... but I never quite "got it."
 As a writer, I'd occasionally review kirtan artists, though not for their music (shhhh!), more so because of the human being behind the music.